 CHRISTMAS IN HAWAII | 30 THINGS TO DO IN HAWAII FOR THE HOLIDAYS

-There is so much you can choose to do while you’re vacationing here during the holidays, but as long as try to do something different every day, you will have a great time.
-We know it is tempting to go back to that beach you went to already but trust us, explore.
+There is so much you can choose to do while you’re vacationing here during the holidays, but as long as you try to do something different every day, you will have a great time.
+We at Oahu Photography Tours know it is tempting to go back to that beach you went to already, but trust us, explore.
 The more you see, the more you will have to remember.
 One great thing we recommend is taking our Circle Island Sunrise Photo Adventure the first day you arrive.
 See all the best places the island has to show and capture the best photos.
 Bring your phone ion the tour.
 You will still get the best photos even if you do not have an expensive camera.